getify/Functional-Light-JS/apB.md

 .map( console.log );
 ```

 In other words, if at any point in the chain we get a `null`/`undefined` value, the Maybe magically switches into no-op mode -- it's now a `Nothing()` monad instance! -- and stops doing anything for the rest of the chain.
-That makes the nested property access safe against throwing JS exceptions if some property is missing/empty.
+That makes the nested-property access safe against throwing JS exceptions if some property is missing/empty.
 That's cool, and a nice helpful abstraction for sure!

 But... that approach to Maybe is not a pure monad.